 Dr. Gerry and I thank you, dear Souls and Hearts Member, for your graciousness and your generosity in sharing this exchange with our broader readership.
 Our hope is that it will foster deeper reflections in all of us, leading us to be more open to God’s graces and His love, and help us on our pilgrimage through this vale of tears.

 The Interior Integration for Catholic podcast and you.

-Last Monday, July 3, I released the first in a new series of episodes on “personality” titled Why a Single Personality is not Enough.
+On July 3, I released the first in a new series of episodes on “personality” titled Why a Single Personality Is not Enough.
 It is 80 minutes long and in it I share five reasons why the conventional understanding of a single, homogeneous personality is insufficient to fully understand your internal experience.
 I offer an alternative conceptualization of the human psyche that recognizes internal multiplicity, parts, and systems that is not only more helpful, but also harmonizes with our Catholic Faith.
 I invite you to check it out and let me know what you think.